 This route was shared with us by a legendary Catskills backwoodsman, and it was better than he described.
 Smoother traveling than the trailed approach to this portion of the Devil's Path.
 We will find ourselves comfortably walking along the ridge, enjoying stunning views of the valleys and ridges that run alongside us.
 We will emerge on the wild side of the Devil's Path having enjoyed a peaceful traverse, in an otherwise harsh, and unforgiving landscape.

-Named for the Dunkerbark Club that once managed the forest, and woods roads that lace the lower slopes, and affectionately called the Dunkebar (Dunk ah bar) by locals.
-This trail takes us to a location that seems to want to stay forgotten.
+Named for the Dunkerbark Club that once managed the forest, and woods roads that lace the lower slopes, and affectionately called the Dunkebar (Dunk ah bar) by locals; this trail takes us to a location that seems to want to stay forgotten.
 Once a major route to and from the old settlement of Woodstock this route faded in to obscurity, and was twice slated to be revived as a hiking trail, only to slip quietly from the minds of planners.
-Today this trail, and the forest around it sit peacefully below the high peaks, waiting to be discovered.
+Today this route, and the forest around it sit peacefully below the high peaks, waiting to be discovered.

 Start your New Year of with some peace and quiet.
 Just shy of Canada, the St. Regis Canoe Wilderness, is normally active with campers, and anglers.
 However, when the water freezes, and the temps drop, only the hardiest come out to enjoy the natural splendor of the northern Adirondacks. just imagine how peaceful it will be!!!